dave/ktest/README.md

 Staying up to date
 ==================

-To update Testify to the latest version, use `go get -u github.com/stretchr/testify`.
+To update ktest to the latest version, use `go get -u github.com/davelondon/ktest`.

 ------